CAG9/distributed-computing/README.md

 ![index](https://user-images.githubusercontent.com/60860385/87733612-e5f03280-c795-11ea-84a1-59c527cfcd42.jpeg)

 ## Conclusion
 We can watch a correlation the 06/30/2020 when the value reach the 10000+ tweets, the dollar increase its value.
+For such things as this, the Decentralization is the future.

 ## Software tools:
 - Tweepy